sacredheartsc/freebsd-scripts/README.md

 - The FreeBSD community churns through jail managers as frequently as JavaScript developers churn through frontend frameworks.

-There are two scripts: `jailctl` and `vmctl`, for jails and bhyve virtual machines, respectively.
+There are two scripts: `jailctl` for managing FreeBSD jails, and `vmctl` for managing bhyve virtual machines.
 Both scripts are written in FreeBSD's `/bin/sh` with no additional dependencies.

 The scripts treat jails and VMs in roughly the same fashion.
 Namely: